 Sand Martins can be found by Rivers all over the UK and hard to miss when you see them, flying around in huge flocks of maybe 200 or so, over the water, making their nests in the river banks.

 If you see lots of holes (burrows) together, in and along the side of sandy river banks, you can bet the sand martins have made their homes there.

-Molly gets as captivated by them swooping around as I do.
-So whilst she bounded into the river splashing after them hopelessly I set up the GoPro to see if I could get some images of the birds in action.
+The dogs get as captivated by them swooping around as I do.
+So whilst the dog bounded into the river, splashing after them hopelessly, I set up the GoPro to see if I could get some images of the birds in action.

 And it worked.
 In they came by the load seemingly to get a good look at the camera.